Understanding the Integration Phases | Yext Hitchhikers Platform

 In this section, you will learn:

-- Learn the four integration phases in an Answers implementation
+- Learn the four integration phases in a Search implementation

 Understanding the integration phases

-When it’s time to go live, the Admin and Developer will work closely together to integrate Answers onto a domain.
+When it’s time to go live, the Admin and Developer will work closely together to integrate Search onto a domain.

-The role of the Admin is to make sure that the experience lives on a Production URL and to provide guidance and strategy around the Answers search bar and the Answers search results page.
+The role of the Admin is to make sure that the experience lives on a Production URL and to provide guidance and strategy around the search bar and the search results page.

-The role of the Developer is to follow the Admin’s integration guidance and instructions, and to deploy code for the new Answers search bar and Answers results page.
+The role of the Developer is to follow the Admin’s integration guidance and instructions, and to deploy code for the new search bar and search results page.

-Integrating an Answers experience can be broken up into four phases:
+Integrating a Search experience can be broken up into four phases:

 - Adding and/or updating a search bar on the main domain (in the header or through an “overlay” module) - Developer and Admin Action

-- Adding an Answers Domain - Admin Action
+- Adding a Search Domain - Admin Action

 - Publishing the experience to Production (after completing QA in Staging) - Admin Action

-- Standing up the Answers results page - Developer and Admin Action
+- Standing up the search results page - Developer and Admin Action

-Add a Domain consists of adding an Answers domain to the Yext platform and assigning it to your Answers site.
+Add a Domain consists of adding a search domain to the Yext platform and assigning it to your Search site.
 The domain format you select will depend on your results page integration path (either JS Snippet or Subdomain).

-Publishing the experience (Admin action) consists of standing up an Answers experience in Staging for testing and then in Production for integration.
-You already learned about how to publish to Staging in the ANS150: Frontend Overview module, but you’ll learn how to publish to Production in Unit 4 of this module (it follows the same flow as publishing to Staging, but you’ll need to set a specific build).
+Publishing the experience (Admin action) consists of standing up a search experience in Staging for testing and then in Production for integration.
+You already learned about how to publish to Staging in the ANS150: Frontend Overview module, and you’ll need to publish to production now that you’ve thoroughly QA’d the experience.